5 Ingenious Ways To Hide Cable From Your Pets

 Hide Cable Tip #1: Cable Drawings

-Maisie Maud Broadhead came up with the ingenious idea of using cable drawings to keep cables both out of reach from pets, and not loose and messy, without completely hiding them from site.
+Maisie Maud Broadhead came up with the ingenious idea of creating cable drawings to keep cables out of reach from pets without completely hiding them from site.
 So think of ways that you can use your messy cables to form interesting designs in your home.
-Depending on how long the cable is, you can create any design with the use of your own cable, cable clips, and blue tack.
+Depending on how long the cable is, you can create a really interesting design with the use of your own cable and some cable clips and thumb tacks.
 Consider printing a design template to inspire you and to use to help you if you need help in creating something pretty.

 Hide Cable Tip #2: Adhesive Backed Cord Clips

 Cats, dogs, and most other pets won't be able to chew on cables and wires if they're out of reach.
 Some standard adhesive backed cord clips like Wiremold CM81 Cable Clips Adhesive Backed Cord and Cable Organizer can help with this.
 These can allow you to easily attached numerous wires to your walls and furniture services.

 Hide Cable Tip #3: Spiral Cable Wrap

 Some good quality spiral cable wrap like the Vaisis Spiral Harness Wrap can house numerous cords and keep them hidden and safe from potential pet damage.
 Spiral cable wrap will keep wires tightly bundled to stop them from getting tangled and the hard plastic will help prevent chewing and scratching problems.
 They typically come in a several colors to better match the decor in your room.